Le evolusione ma talosaga o le afifiina o ata tifaga: O se mea e sili ona fiafia i ai i aso nei afifiina

 - Sterile medical device packaging adheres to ISO 11607 standards, with films tested for microbial ingress and thermal stability.

-- E-commerce:
+- E-Commerce:

-- Lightweight stretch films (e.g., Berry Global’s 12-micron pre-stretched variants) reduce material use by 40% in automated pallet wrapping.
+- Lightweight stretch films (E.g., Berry Global’s 12-micron pre-stretched variants) reduce material use by 40% in automated pallet wrapping.

 - Tamper-evident security films with holographic printing deter counterfeiting in luxury goods packaging.

-- Industrial:
+- Falefaigaluega:

 - Heavy-duty stretch hood films (up to 50-micron thickness) secure 2-ton steel coils during ocean freight, withstanding 50% elongation without tearing.